-"Swipe": A swipe is a gesture that's just like moving a playing card across a smooth felt table.
+"Swipe": A swipe is a gesture that's just like sliding a playing card across a smooth felt table.
 There's no pause at either end, just a smooth motion.
 The tricky part of swiping is what is meant by the term "swipe left" or "swipe right".

 In NUU documentation (and Google's) the direction refers to the way your fingertip goes.
 So "swipe left" means your fingertip starts on the right side of the screen and goes to the left.
-That swiping left often looks like the whole app "jumped" to the right is where the potential confusion comes from.
+That swiping left results in the app "jumping to the right" is where the potential confusion comes from.
 When in doubt, follow your fingertip!

-Swiping is normally used to bring a menu onto the screen, switch between windows, or other large-scale actions that involve most or all of the screen instead of just a single part, like the slide.
+Swiping is normally used to bring a menu onto the screen, switch between windows, or other large-scale actions that involve most or all of the screen.